Oldman10000/happy_dogs_home/README.md

 * Friends and family asked to check usability on their Apple mobile, laptop, desktop and tablet devices, particularly to check usability on Safari browser

-* Browsers checked were Chrome, Firefox Edge, Opera and Safari on all device types.
+* Browsers checked were Chrome, Firefox, Edge, Opera and Safari on all device types

 ### Owner Goals